 Applications requiring a detailed technical sift are currently:

-- Applications for which the UK is a concerned Member State
+- Applications for which Northern Ireland is a concerned Member State.

 The detailed technical sift is necessary to ensure the product dossier supports the proposed uses and where necessary issues identified are communicated to applicants.
 Potential reasons for rejection at this stage include:

-- Poor application overview that does not clearly define how each area of the risk assessment is being supported (e.g. new data, reference to previous evaluations, data considered for the approval/renewal of the active).
+- Poor application overview that does not clearly define how each area of the risk assessment is being supported (for example new data, reference to previous evaluations, data considered for the approval/renewal of the active).

 - Incorrect data access